-I decided to write this concise guide on how to start a blog for two reasons:
+I decided to write this elaborate guide for two reasons:

 One, to help newbies who want to learn how to start blogging.

 Two, to make my humble contribution to the subject of blogging.

 So, if you would spare a few minutes to read this blog post until the end, you will have a full grasp of the entire process of starting a blog.

 And once you’re done, you won’t need any further help creating your own blog.
 You’d also be a proud owner of a standard blog.

 Thereafter, you’d join the league of smart bloggers making a dent in the universe.